Niterux/TF2MicSpamAssistanceScript/README.md

 ### Instruction

-- Running the deno install in the script directory will install the needed NPM dependencies
+- Running `deno install` command in the script directory will install the needed NPM dependencies

 - Use VB-CABLE to pipe audio to TF2